What’s an old train depot have to do with welding school?

 Decked out for Welding School

-And if you’re heading back to welding school, be sure to check out our list of welding safety products you’ll need to get started.
+And if you’re heading back to welding school, be sure to check out our welding safety products you’ll need to get started.
 And check out Arc-Zone’s web store to find everything from welding safety apparel, helmets, safety goggles, respirators, heat safety gear, and welding gloves.

 Check out the ARC ARMOR™ line of performance engineered safety products from Miller®.
 Arc-Zone.com carries the functional protective clothing from the safety experts at Revco Industries– including the BSX line of Xtreme welding wear, and the AngelFire® premium welding gear designed specifically for women fabricators.
 You can head to welding school rigged up for safety, and looking good too.